Dogs in the United States: Regulation

 AWA laws for dogs start with general housing standards.
 According to the act, the facilities at which dogs live are to be frequently maintained, and often cleaned and sanitized.
 In addition to this, facilities must effectively forestall escape, access by different animals, and injury.
-Cooling, heating ventilation, lighting, and running potable water are all compulsory, as well as "disposable and drainage systems that are made and operated in order that animal wastes are eliminated and therefore the animals stay dry," per section 3.10.
+Cooling, heating, ventilation, lighting, and running potable water are all compulsory, as well as "disposal facilities and drainage systems that are constructed and operated so that animal waste and water are rapidly eliminated and animals stay dry."
 Temperatures in indoor housing should not fall below forty five degrees Fahrenheit or rise higher than eighty five degrees for over four consecutive hours, and dogs should be provided with a daily lighting cycle.
 Furthermore, different kinds of animals should not be housed alongside other animals of which they are not compatible.

 Outside of the AWA, there are additional legal issues pertaining to dogs that are handled by both states and municipalities.
 The practice of pound seizure (permitting felines and canines to be taken from shelters for research or experimentation) was ordered by three states in 2000, this law established in 2004.
 Alternatively, twelve states now forbid this practice.

 Other practices considered commonplace in the United States are criticized or forbidden abroad.
 One such instance is the intentional ear cropping and tail docking of specific dogs routinely carried out in the United States for cosmetic purposes.
 These acts are prohibited in England and few other nations.
 While not illegal in the United States, both the American Animal Hospital Association and the American Veterinary Medical Association are formally opposed to the ear cropping and tail docking of dogs.

 Vaccinations

 Notably, many dogs in the country safely receive vaccinations on an annual basis.
 Since the 1950s, preventative measures have been taken against rabies for both domesticated and wild dogs.
 Such measures have eliminated canine rabies from the United States.

-Complementing internal efforts, dogs entering the country can be subjected to inspection, most significantly dogs being imported from a country where rabies is present.
+Complementing internal efforts, dogs entering the country can be subjected to inspection by customs, most significantly dogs being imported from a country where rabies is present.
 In the event that a dog is brought over from a country determined to be "rabies free" by the World Health Organization, an inspection is not required.